 c.
 A letter of acceptance and approval of the proposed course of study from the host law school.

 d.
 A written description of the research proposal that identifies the research topic on which the student and both the Law School and foreign faculty advisors have agreed, indicating the sources and methodology through which the student plans to research the topic, and demonstrating the usefulness of the foreign study for the type of research indicated.
 A proposal to examine a series of general questions about a topic without indicating a thesis or plan that shows how the research relates to the topic will not be acceptable.
 The student should explore the structure of the research proposal with both the Law School and foreign faculty advisors before submitting the application.
 The length of this research proposal is usually five to 15 double-spaced typed pages.
-The main justification for a student-initiated study abroad program is the opportunity for the student to do unusual types of research and to expand his or her intellectual base in a chosen area of law or policy.
+The main justification for a student-initiated study abroad program is the opportunity for the student to do unusual types of research and to expand their intellectual base in a chosen area of law or policy.
 Thus the research paper ought to be one that cannot practically be researched in Charlottesville.

 e.
 A signed letter from a full-time resident Law School faculty member confirming that he or she has discussed the project and the foreign coursework with the student, will supervise the coursework and research project and will grade the research paper (see section I.F).